25 Best Thought-Provoking Books

 Genre: YA Fiction

-More info: William C. Morris Award Winner
+More info: William C. Morris Award Winner, May 2025 Beyond the Bookends Book Club Pick

 Age Range: 12+